johankaito/reward-relay/HOW_TO_START_AGENTS.md

 **Open New Claude Code Window → Say**:
 ```
-You are Agent C - UI Specialist for Rewardify.
+You are Agent C - UI Specialist for Reward Relay.

 Your mission: Setup design system and build UI components.